fuse-box/fuse-box/docs/configuration.md

 ## Home directory

-That's your source folder, you don't need to provide an absolute path it will check it automatically and concat with your project folder.
+That's your source folder, you don't need to provide an absolute path, it will check it automatically and concat with your project folder.

 ```js
 FuseBox.init({